 The prayer hall is seven aisles wide and six bays deep.
 The central aisle, running from the main portal on the north side to the mihrab on the south, is wider than the three aisles on each side.
 A total of twenty-eight freestanding piers carry the roof structure, capped by a hipped roof on the exterior.

-Entered from the main north-facing portal, the central aisle is wider than the wing bays and leads to a large domed space in front of the central mihrab, one of three mihrabs on the qibla wall.
-This wooden shallow dome is carried on heavy arches and pendentives in contrast with the lighter substructure of the original dome.
-The two bays preceding the qibla dome are crowned by narrow barrel vault and a wide domical vault with a hexagonal skylight.
+A large bay covered by a shallow wooden dome occupies the area in front of the central mihrab, one of three mihrabs on the qibla wall.
+This dome is carried on heavy arches and pendentives in contrast with the lighter substructure of the original dome.
+The two bays preceding the qibla dome are crowned by narrow barrel vault and a wide domical muqarnas vault with a hexagonal skylight.
 The remaining bays either have domes or barrel vaults.
 Most of these vaults collapsed in 1964 and re-built in the following years.

 The minaret, which rises on a stone base at the northwest corner of the mosque, is entered from the interior, from stairs along the north wall of the mosque.
 The shaft with the spiral stairs begins just above the top of the mosque walls.

 The mosque is made of cut stone, with timber used in the construction of the domes.
 The minaret shaft is made of bricks.
 The interior is decorated with geometric motifs that are common to mosques of the twelfth century.
 The wide rectangular frame of the simple stalactite mihrab niche is carved in high relief with a braided pattern composed of intersecting octagons.
 Individual stones carved in this manner were used in repairing the inner arch of the main portal.
 Carved molding was found in various parts of the mosque, but has mostly disappeared over time.